arouyan/lakeFS/docs/integrations/kubeflow.md

 ## Add pipeline steps for lakeFS operations

-To integrate lakeFS onto your Kubeflow pipeline, we will need to create Kubeflow components that perform lakeFS operations.
+To integrate lakeFS onto your Kubeflow pipeline, you will need to create Kubeflow components that perform lakeFS operations.
 Currently, there are two methods to create lakeFS ContainerOps:
 1. Implement a function-based ContainerOp that uses lakeFS's Python API to invoke lakeFS operations.
 1. Implement a ContainerOp that uses the `lakectl` CLI docker image to invoke lakeFS operations.